Skip to main content

 Project Timeline

-• September 2024 - Winter 2025: Light installations installed at downtown sites
+• November 2025 – Winter 2026: Light installations installed at downtown sites (project launch dates may vary due to complexities of installation, etc.)

 Eligibility and Funding

 Eligible artists must reside in Albuquerque and be 18 years of age and older.
-Awards are divided into small, medium, and large based on the site and scale of the proposed project.
-Awards are in the amount of up to $2,500, up to $5,000, and up to $10,000, and should be used by the artist to cover all materials, equipment, transportation, labor, and artist design fee.
+Awards are divided into small and large, based on the site and scale of the proposed project.
+Awards are in the amount of up to $5,000, and up to $10,000, and should be used by the artist to cover all materials, equipment, transportation, labor, engineering, and artist design fee.
+City Brights 2019 and City Brights II participating artists may apply with new project proposals or with significantly altered projects from previous installations.

 Criteria